Last Updated on May 5, 2021 by Red Nomad OZ

 Now, how was I supposed to answer that without being a mind reader possessing more tact than I’ve ever been known for?

-An intriguing system of sinkholes, lava tubes, domes and chambers, the Byaduk Caves formed when a fountain of lava erupted from nearby Mt Napier, highest point in this district, and youngest volcano in Victoria.
+The Byaduk Caves are an intriguing system of sinkholes, lava tubes, domes and chambers.
+They formed when a fountain of lava erupted from nearby Mt Napier, highest point in this district, and youngest volcano in Victoria.

 Fascinating, if the resident colony of Bent-winged Bats didn’t bother you.